 The top 3 winners from each regional competition advance to the State Finals, taking place from early June through July.

-One finalist from each state receives a trip to Washington, D.C. to compete for big prizes at the National Championship in the Fall.
+One finalist from each state receives a trip to the National Championship to compete for big prizes.

 FAQ